 \paragraph{Maximal information transmission}

-Having seen that the channel capacity $C$ can be measured by finding the optimal input distribution, and that encoders for different sources that map one message at a time to channel inputs can achieve different maximal amounts of information transmission, it can be concluded that the amount of information transmitted is less than the channel capacity under these circumstances.
-However, a central result in information theory, the \textbf{Noisy channel coding theorem}, proves that it is in fact possible to transmit information up to the channel capacity for \textit{any} source/channel pair.
-The key to making this possible is not encoding one message at a time, but rather many messages at once.
-This both changes the distribution of the source messages and the noise per each channel input so that they are more uniform and can be more easily matched by an encoder.
+We have seen that the channel capacity $C$ is determined by the optimal input distribution, and that encoders mapping one message at a time may not reach this capacity.
+A central result in information theory, the \textbf{Noisy channel coding theorem}, proves that it is possible to transmit information up to the channel capacity for any source whose entropy rate does not exceed the channel capacity.
+The key is encoding not one message at a time, but many messages at once.
+This changes both the distribution of source messages and the noise per channel input, making them more uniform and easier to match with an encoder.